code-hike/v1/apps/talk/tts.md

 And this is a random sample of blogs, tutorials, documentation.

-They are from **different** ecosystems, using **different** technologies.
-Each of these explain a **different** concept.
+They are from different ecosystems, using different technologies.
+Each of these explain a different concept.

-Yet, they all look the **same**.
+Yet, they all look the same.
 They all use the same static one-column layout.
 Same layout as most books.

 There's nothing wrong either with books or with this layout.
-But this doesn't mean that this is **always** the best choice.
+But this doesn't mean that this is always the best choice.

 ---